4 Home Based Business Insurance Options

 consultant talking

-If you're self employed and you work from home, business insurance may be something you need to safeguard your company from any losses that may occur.
+• If you're self-employed and work from home, you may need business insurance to safeguard your company from losses that may occur.

-Some self-employed professionals who work from home may avoid purchasing insurance because they do not believe it is required, or are concerned about the cost.
+• Some self-employed professionals who work from home may avoid purchasing insurance because they don't think it's required or are worries about cost.

-Here are three reasons to think about home-based insurance, as well as 4 optoins for your own home-based business.
+• Here are three reasons to think about home-based insurance, as well as four options for your own home-based business.

-If you’re a self-employed professional working from the comfort of a home office, business insurance may be the last thing on your mind.
-But most homeowners’ insurance policies don’t cover losses sustained by a home-based business, which can lead to costly claims, unexpected legal expenses, and damages to your company.
+Business insurance may be the last thing on your mind if you’re a self-employed professional working from the comfort of a home office.
+However, most homeowners’ insurance policies don’t cover losses sustained by a home-based business, which can lead to costly claims, unexpected legal expenses, and damages to your company.

 Self-employed professionals who work from home may forgo purchasing insurance because they don’t believe it’s necessary, assume their homeowner’s policy provides sufficient coverage, or are concerned about premiums.
 However, in most cases, purchasing an insurance policy for a home-based business is relatively inexpensive, and is an important protection that can provide peace of mind for you and your clients.